Hope. Healing. Support.

 Welcome to my practice.
 In this space, I strive to meet you exactly where you are.
 Together, we’ll build on the strengths you already possess and create a brave space to explore your challenges.
 If you’re uncertain about where to begin, don’t worry—we can chart that course together.

-What I offer is a compassionate presence—an ally on your journey of hope and resilience.
+What I offer is a compassionate presence—an ally on your journey.
 My goal is to guide you as you find unique ways to honor your losses and weave your memories of love into the tapestry of your life.
 It’s not about how long grief lasts, but how we learn to carry it.

 *Please note that I am not a doctor, nutritionist, or personal trainer.
 I provide support only through counselling and coaching, if you choose to explore other healing modalities such as the ones referenced on this site, I always recommend seeking the advice of a qualified professional.*